wso2/k8s-api-operator/scenarios/scenario-11/README.md

 <Any K8s Node IP>  wso2apim-analytics
 ```

-- For Docker for Mac use "localhost" for the K8s node IP
+- For Docker for Mac use "127.0.0.1" for the K8s node IP
 - For Minikube, use minikube ip command to get the K8s node IP
 - For GKE
     ```$xslt